aws-samples/amazon-cloudfront-functions/kvs-jwt-verify/README.md

 **CloudFront Functions event type: viewer request**

 This function validates a JSON Web Token (JWT) in the query string of the incoming request.
-It is compatible with JavaScript 2.0 runtime.
+It is compatible with the CloudFront Functions [JavaScript 2.0 runtime](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/functions-javascript-runtime-20.html) and uses [CloudFront KeyValueStore](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/kvs-with-functions.html) to store the secret.
 Using your CloudFront KeyValueStore ID is optional.

 JWT is an open, industry standard [RFC 7519](https://tools.ietf.org/html/rfc7519) method for representing claims securely between two parties.
 You can use JWTs to validate that a viewer has the right access to view the content being requested.
 You can use this type of tokenization to give a user of your site a URL that is timebound.
 After the predetermined expiry time is reached, the user no longer has access to the content on that URL.